 Can I use castor oil for beard growth?

 This article aims to answer the question.
-We’ll be looking at the science, possible mechanisms, and anecdotal evidence of how – and what type – of castor oil could be used for face to grow thicker facial hair.
+We’ll be looking at the science, possible mechanisms, and anecdotal evidence of how – and what type – of castor oil could be used for the face in order to grow thicker beards naturally.

 So let’s get to it:

 How Could Castor Oil be Used for Beard Growth?

 There are many mechanisms for how castor oil products can make facial hair thicker.

-Castor oil contains 85-95% of special type of monounsaturated fatty-acids called Ricinoleic acids, and this type of fat has been scientifically proven to increase hair density in laboratory animals (.pdf), by stimulating the production of prostaglandin E2, which is known to thicken the hair spewing out of follicles.
+Castor oil contains 85-95% of a special type of monounsaturated fatty-acids called Ricinoleic acids, and this type of fat has been scientifically proven to increase hair density in laboratory animals (.pdf), by stimulating the production of prostaglandin E2, which is known to promote the thickness of the hair spewing out of follicles.